NaniChkhenkeli/LSM-storage-engine--db/README.md

 - Implements tiered compaction strategy

-### Performance Considerations
+Performance Considerations
 Write Performance:
-All writes go first to MemTable and WAL
-Background flushes to disk minimize write stalls
+All writes go first to the MemTable and Write-Ahead Log (WAL).
+Background flushes to disk minimize write stalls.

 Read Performance:
-Checks MemTable first (most recent data)
-Uses Bloom filters to skip unnecessary SSTable checks Implements both sparse and dense indexing strategies
+Checks the MemTable first to access the most recent data Uses Bloom filters to skip unnecessary SSTable checks Implements both sparse and dense indexing strategies

 Compaction:
-Runs in background to merge SSTables
+Runs in the background to merge SSTables
-Reduces storage overhead and improves read performance Higher levels contain more consolidated data
+Reduces storage overhead and improves read performance Higher levels contain more consolidated and compacted data

-Recovery
+Recovery:
+On restart, the engine uses the WAL to restore the latest MemTable state, ensuring crash consistency and durability.